-The results of the July 1, 2014 annual actuarial valuation of the Legislators Retirement Fund are presented in this report.
+The results of the July 1, 2015 annual actuarial valuation of the Legislators Retirement Fund are presented in this report.
 This report was prepared at the request of the Board and is intended for use by the Board and staff and those designated or approved by the Board.
 This report may be provided to parties other than the Fund only in its entirety.
-GRS is not responsible for the consequences of any unauthorized use of this report.
+GRS is not responsible for the consequences of any unauthorized use of this report by parties other than the intended users described above.